💰 Investing9 min read

 The pattern among investors who consistently underperform

 Sell on bad news.
 Miss the recovery.
 Wait for "clarity" before buying back.
-Clarity arrives after markets already recovered.
+Clarity arrives after markets have already recovered.
 Buy back higher.
 Repeat.

 This article is for informational purposes.
 Past market behaviour during geopolitical events does not guarantee future outcomes.
 Consult a SEBI-registered investment advisor for personalised guidance.